Avraham Perlmutter, Ph.D.

-Avraham is an award-winning scientist, businessman, author and speaker.
+Avraham was an award-winning scientist, businessman, author and speaker.
 A Holocaust survivor, he emerged with a positive perspective on life—choosing to focus on the people who helped him rather than those set on defeating him.
-His best-selling autobiography, “Determined: The Story of Holocaust Survivor Avraham Perlmutter” has been published in English and in Dutch.
-He continues to share his life story by speaking at local museums, schools, and other venues.
-Avraham and his wife, Ruth, have been married for over 60 years and have four children and five grandchildren.
+His best-selling autobiography, “Determined: The Story of Holocaust Survivor Avraham Perlmutter” was published in English and in Dutch.
+For many years, he shared his life story by speaking at local museums, schools, and other venues.
+His story continues to inspire audiences with its universal lessons on the importance of possessing determination and resilience, helping others, having tolerance, compassion, and empathy for people of all faiths and backgrounds, and obtaining a good education.

 Mientje, along with her parents, Peter and Getrude Beijers, helped to hide Avraham in their house in the Netherlands for over a year during the Holocaust.
 Peter and Gertrude were later granted "Righteous Among the Nations" by Yad Vashem (the Holocaust Martyrs' and Heroes' Authority).
 More information about the couple can be found at the Yad Vashem site here.